 Moreover, some connectors can use different content retrieval methods, depending on where the data is located and how you want Coveo to extract it.
 Once the content is retrieved, however, the indexing process is the same regardless of the connector or method used.

 Coveo offers a variety of native and generic connectors to allow you to index virtually any content repository.
 You can also use the connectors created by Coveo’s partners or, if none of the existing connectors meets your needs, build your own connector.
-See the Connectivity Directory for a complete list of the available connectors.
+See the Connector Directory for a complete list of the available connectors.

 Native connectors have been made by Coveo to index content from a specific repository.
 They’re the easiest to use, as Coveo has already determined what the source should index and designed a user interface for this connector.
 When creating such a source, all you typically have to do is provide connection information and check some boxes to fine-tune what will be indexed.